brodia10/astrowind/README.md

 ## Introduction
 Bloom, embodying "beautiful thinking," is a revolutionary blend of Payload Headless CMS and Astro.js, designed for simplicity, elegance, and power.

+## Why is it relevant?
+- Wordpress powers 42% of the web - that's our market.

 ## Why Bloom?

 The Ideal Product: Easy to Use, Powerful, and Unique